PTPhong-PPL/demo-web_app-typescript-nodejs-express-with-routes-apis/README.md

 # WebApp_V1.0 with typescript, nodejs, express

 Demo a webapp made by TypeScript and NodeJS, Express (-session, -validator).
+No frontend yet, only backend.
+Also experimenting:
-Also experimenting APIs - routes - endpoints/controllers, cookies
+- APIs - routes - endpoints/controllers
+- Authentication using express-session, cookies, passport

-Used MySQL as database
+Using MySQL as database

 API -> routes -> controller logic -> services -> controller response -> client